rnag/rnag.github.io/_posts/2026-04-16-half-marathons-by-state.md

 |------|----------|------|------|---------|----|
 | 19 | West Yellowstone, MT | **1:37:41** | 7:27/mi | 9 | 2 |

-High-altitude trail race with roughly 671 feet of climbing, rocky footing, and temperatures around 38°F at the start.
-One of the toughest half marathons I've run, but an unforgettable destination race.

 <div class="review-card">
   <h4>Pre-Race: Madison Crossing Lounge</h4>
   <p>